Germantown Symphony Orchestra

 The Germantown Symphony Orchestra is an all-volunteer symphony orchestra made up of musicians from all over the Mid-South.
 The membership of the orchestra is a microcosm of the community, as it includes doctors, lawyers, retirees, students, teachers, business professionals, stay at home moms, and everything in between.
 This diverse membership joins together and donates its time and energy purely for the joy of creating music together to share with Mid-South communities.

 The GSO was founded in 1975 by six local musicians interested in forming a community orchestra under the baton of Director Noel Gilbert.
-Through the leadership of only four Music Directors (Noel Gilbert, John Hodges, Patricia Brumbaugh, and Ronald Vernon), the last forty-two years has seen the orchestra develop from a pops orchestra into the current eighty-five member Germantown Symphony Orchestra, the Community Orchestra in Residence at GPAC.
+Through the leadership of only four Music Directors (Noel Gilbert, John Hodges, Patricia Brumbaugh, and Ronald Vernon), the intervening years have seen the orchestra develop from a pops orchestra into the current eighty-five member Germantown Symphony Orchestra, the Community Orchestra in Residence at GPAC.
 With this development into a full symphony orchestra has come programming expansion, with annual programming including both a complete classical series of four concerts and a summer pops concert series that travels throughout the Mid-South.
 The GSO has even represented the state of Tennessee at the Festival of the States Music Festival in Washington, D.C, in 2006.
 This unique history of musical programming led to the City of Germantown proclaiming April 23, 2016, as Germantown Symphony Orchestra Day to honor the GSO’s forty years of musical service to the community.

 One unique aspect of the GSO is the organization’s ability to create community for its members and audiences alike.
 The GSO has four charter members from forty-two years ago still playing with the orchestra, and many members have been with the orchestra for almost twenty years.
 The GSO creates a warm family-like environment in which its diverse membership can learn and perform, and new members are welcome to join at any time.
 Just as it is in the orchestra, community is also created in the GSO’s audience.
 At a GSO classical concert, it is possible to see a family with school-age children that has come to watch their school music teacher perform.
 At the summer pops concerts, it is completely normal to see multi-generational families enjoying a picnic dinner with their neighbors while they listen to a live orchestra in their own hometown.
 The GSO creates community, both for the music makers and the audience members.